Residents' handbook and purchaser’s information pack

 Communal areas and facilities

-Communal areas are those parts of a scheme accessible to residents but that are not part of your own home, such as:
+Communal areas are those parts of a scheme accessible to residents but that aren't part of your own home, such as:

 - Communal gardens